 Cookies help us to understand you better.
 Browse on or click to

-Instantly compare legislation at a specific ‘Point in Time’
+Legislation at a specific ‘Point in Time’

 Viewing specific changes to legislation and keeping up to date with all the latest amendments can be a time-consuming and tedious process for legal practitioners, particularly when it involves following a multitude of hypertext links to search for historical versions of Principal Acts.